kototok903/novel-formatter/README.md

 ## novfmt

 `novfmt` is a lightweight Go CLI for EPUB maintenance.
-Today it ships two commands:
+Currently it has the following commands:

 - `merge`: build an omnibus EPUB from multiple single volumes while keeping assets and reading order intact.
 - `edit-meta`: tweak the metadata or navigation of an existing EPUB without cracking open an editor.